pharath/netflix-clone/README.md

 4. Commit your changes (`git commit -am 'Add new feature'`)
 5. Push to the branch (`git push origin feature-branch`)
 6. Create a new Pull Request

-- Visit `http://localhost:3000` to use the application.
-- Ensure the backend is running at `http://localhost:8080` for the frontend to interact with the backend APIs.

-## Project Structure